 At Product Gym, we talk to 10 to 22 Product Managers every week and many of them would argue that it is difficult to build a side project that can impress everybody you interview with.

 The average person that is job hunting for a Product Manager role right now is averaging at best 3 to 4 interviews per week.
-At Product Gym, our students, coaches, and clients are generating 15 or more Product Management interviews per week and they’re able to do this consistently for 6 to 8 weeks.
+At Product Gym, our members, coaches, and clients are generating 15 or more Product Management interviews per week and they’re able to do this consistently for 6 to 8 weeks.
 There is simply no time for someone to balance a side project while actively applying and interviewing for Product Manager positions.

 However, just in case you are still adamant about building a side project; then let us Product Manage this roadmap out.
 Let’s make the assumption that building a side project WILL help you land a Product Manager job.